Virus: Genome replication

 Reverse transcribing viruses have ssRNA (Retroviridae, Metaviridae, Pseudoviridae) or dsDNA (Caulimoviridae, and Hepadnaviridae) in their particles.
 Reverse transcribing viruses with RNA genomes (retroviruses) use a DNA intermediate to replicate, whereas those with DNA genomes (pararetroviruses) use an RNA intermediate during genome replication.
 Both types use a reverse transcriptase, or RNA-dependent DNA polymerase enzyme, to carry out the nucleic acid conversion.
-Retroviruses integrate the DNA produced by reverse transcription into the host genome as a provirus as a part of the replication process; pararetroviruses do not, although integrated genome copies of especially plant pararetroviruses can give rise to infectious virus.
+Retroviruses integrate the DNA produced by reverse transcription into the host genome as a provirus as a part of the replication process; pararetroviruses do not, although integrated genome copies of especially plant endogenous pararetroviruses can give rise to infectious virus.
 They are susceptible to antiviral drugs that inhibit the reverse transcriptase enzyme, e.g. zidovudine and lamivudine.
 An example of the first type is HIV, which is a retrovirus.
 Examples of the second type are the Hepadnaviridae, which includes Hepatitis B virus.

 Cytopathic effects on the host cell

 The range of structural and biochemical effects that viruses have on the host cell is extensive.
 These are called 'cytopathic effects'.
 Most virus infections eventually result in the death of the host cell.
 The causes of death include cell lysis, alterations to the cell's surface membrane and apoptosis.
 Often cell death is caused by cessation of its normal activities because of suppression by virus-specific proteins, not all of which are components of the virus particle.
 The distinction between cytopathic and harmless is gradual.
 Some viruses, such as Epstein–Barr virus, can cause cells to proliferate without causing malignancy, while others, such as papillomaviruses, are established causes of cancer.